arpit-mathur/Bomberman-Gameproject/README.md

 # Bomber Quest

-Enter into the world of wacky, bomb wielding ninja to destroy the enemies around, and seal the victory!
+Enter into the world of wacky, bomb wielding ninjas to destroy the enemies around, and seal the victory!
 In order to make that possible and make it enjoyable and understandable for all the newcomers as well as the professional mouse wielding, keyboard smashing programmers, we have created this ReadMe file to find your way around how things work in this world on Screen, in the Game, and in the Code.
 So tie your seat belts, get your bombs, because we are about start our quest of traversing the deep dungeons (allbeit beatiful), lines of codes, while discovering what makes this game, unique, the codes so beautiful and the logic in which the world of dungeon works.

 ### How do you run and use the Game?
 You can clone this repository and then paste it into your IDE, and import LibGdX.
 Once you have no errors, you can simply run the game by clicking on the run button.

-## Project Structure and Class Heirarchy:
+## Project Structure and Class Hierarchy:

 First of all we will start with the one of the Core classes, in our Project, BomberQuestGame, GameScreen, and the GameMap.
 These Aforementioned classes, are the holy trinity of our Game and the culmination of all the building blocks of codes, which have been set up in the other classes.